Mackenzie-High/autumn/markdown/Known Bugs.md

-## Bugs:
+## Bugs, etc:
++ Issue: The user-side documentation of components and the type-system is not complete.
+The implementations are finished however.
-+ Bug: The command-line is not handling quoted string correctly at all!!!
++ Bug: The command-line is not handling quoted strings correctly, because of the way Java handles command-line arguments.
+A fix will be avilable soon.
 + Bug: The version numbers are not being embedded in the distros correctly.
+The distro number is always one behind.
+Not a major issue right now.
 + Bug: Annotation Usages should verify that the annotation-type is an Autumn-style annotation.
 + Bug: $private$ on exception definitions construct page.
 + Bug: addSuppressed inherited by throwable is only available in Java 7.